0xleft/GameOff2022/README.md

-# GameOff2022
+# About

-AdomasDauda and Amsash game for the 2022 gameoff gamejam.
+Game made by [https://github.com/AdomasDauda]Adomas and [https://github.com/amsash]Sasha for the 2022 GitHub GAMEOFF gamejam.

+# Game

+# Pictures

+# Demo